chaconnewu/awesome-augmented/awesomes/vim-galore.md

  .
 </p>
 <p>
- I suggest playing around with with all these registers a bit and constantly checking
+ I suggest playing around with all these registers a bit and constantly checking
  <code>
   :reg
  </code>